It’s Tick Season and ER Visits Are Breaking Records – Here are the Facts You Need to Know

 Gardeners, anglers and hikers all have at least one thing in common this time of year — concerns about ticks.
 These little arachnids can be a significant problem for people venturing outdoors.
 Ticks can be more than just a nuisance since they also can spread disease.
-This fact may be the most widely known in Pennsylvania, which has had the most cases of Lyme disease from ticks in the country every year since 2011.
+In fact, tick-related trips to the ER, which are usually slightly under 200 over the entire season, are currently at 268 – the highest they’ve been in six years.

 How do I check for ticks?